 - 2 Tbsp Coarse or Sparkling Sugar

 - Wash and dry the blueberries.
 Add the remaining filling ingredients to the berries and toss well.
-Divide into 4 to 6 ramekins (note) and set aside.
+Divide into 6 (or 4 if you want larger portions) ramekins (note) and set aside.

 - Scoop the dough into small portions and place over the blueberries.
 If using coarse sugar sprinkle some on top of the dough.